Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Conclusion

 Future work could follow our methodology to extend our analysis with additional parliaments and a wider set of time periods taken into consideration.
 Furthermore, a more fine-grained classification process, where sentiment is classified on a scale, e.g., 1--5 or considering various aspects, might be useful to discover subtler relations between sentiment and virality that are unseen when using a three class classification (negative, positive, neutral).
 Finally, we hope that both our methodology and released multilingual models can be leveraged in future work for subsequent large-scale sociological studies, including other topics.

 \paragraph{Ethics Statement} In this paper we explore the relation between sentiment and virality in politicians' tweets with the aim to acquire a better understanding of how politicians utilize twitter and their relations with the public.
-As the aim of this work was to identify general trends, only aggregate statistics are displayed and no attempt is made to identify or focus upon individual MPs.
-In this way our experiments respect the privacy of individuals and also comply with Twitter's policies (https://developer.twitter.com/en/developer-terms).
+As the aim of this work was to identify general trends, only aggregate statistics are displayed and no attempt is made to identify or focus upon individual MPs (with the exception of the public party leaders).
+Our experiments therefore respect the privacy of individuals and also comply with Twitter's policies (https://developer.twitter.com/en/developer-terms).
 At the same time, as the main focus of our analysis deals with public figures (MPs) the content of our analysis is by definition addressed to the general population.
 All of the data used in the experiments are public and accessible through Twitter and are also made available in our repository where we share the tweet IDs that are used.

 We note that some of our experiments identify specific groups and aim to differentiate between them.
 Mainly, a comparison is made between political parties (Figure \ref{fig:2021_parties}) and their usage of sentiment in tweets; however, our analysis remains neutral, considering only the objective differences between governing and opposition parties, irrespective of their political stances.
 Nonetheless, we are aware that our analysis, and potential use of our dataset by others, can be potentially used in a politically-biased way.